We explored Malacca on several visits and worked out a list of eating places both in the old town and outside the town but not too far away:

 1. Traditional Breakfast Set

 The Nanyang Chinese traditional breakfast set includes two soft-boil eggs, toasts with butter and kaya (coconut jam) and a cup of traditional coffee.
-This is served in most of the coffee shops in Malacca, but tastes and experiences differ.
+This is served in most of the coffee shops in Malacca, but tastes and experience differ.

 Try @ Lung Ann Refreshments (隆安茶室)